The Instincts

 We use all three instincts in a preferred, stacking order every day, all day to be grounded in physical reality.
 Traditionally, the names given to each position in the sequence is the dominant (1), secondary (2) and blind/repressed instinct (3).

-Once we know our subtype, it becomes easier to identify the rest of our instinctual stacking.
+Once we know our Subtype, it becomes easier to identify the rest of our instinctual stacking.
 To do that, we need to explore our relationship with the other two instincts.

 The blind instinct is the one we routinely neglect, overlook, or avoid.
 If you are of a decent age, your life will be the proof of it.
 It is the same with the dominant instinct, which our lives will “pay homage to” (Russ Hudson).

 For each Enneagram type, there are six potential instinct stackings.
 This creates 54 ‘types’.
-It helps account for the differences you see in beings of the same type and subtype.
+It helps account for the differences you see in beings of the same type and Subtype.

 What does it mean to do instincts development?